codeAdrian/gatsby-omni-font-loader/README.md

 ## Issues and Contributions

-Feel free to report and issues in the "Issues tab" and feel free to contribute to the project by creating Pull Requests.
+Feel free to [report issues](https://github.com/codeAdrian/gatsby-omni-font-loader/issues) you find and feel free to contribute to the project by creating Pull Requests.

 Contributions are welcome and appreciated!